Cuisine of Hamburg

-Due to its centuries-old history as a major port town the cuisine of Hamburg is very diversified and sapid as ingredients’ supply was safe.
+Due to its centuries-old history as a major port town the cuisine of Hamburg is very diversified and sapid as ingredients' supply was safe.

-Until the 20th century the cuisine of Hamburg was predominantly characterized by the extensive choice of different kinds of fish from the river Elbe and the nearby Baltic Sea.
+Until the 20th century, the cuisine of Hamburg was predominantly characterized by the extensive choice of different kinds of fish from the river Elbe and the nearby Baltic Sea.
 The region of Vierlande supplied Hamburg with fresh vegetables.
 Fruit came from the area Altes Land and until industrialization the neighbourhood of Wilhelmsburg was considered the ‘milk isle’ of Hamburg.
-International trade in the Port of Hamburg made spices and exotic nutrition items from India and South America available since the 16th century which were soon incorporated into civic kitchens.
+International trade in the Port of Hamburg made spices and exotic nutrition items from India and South America available since the 16th century, which were soon incorporated into civic kitchens.

-On this basis the cuisine of Hamburg developed which regrettably lost some of its characteristics nowadays due to the supraregional harmonization of the North German cuisine.
-But due to its high economic importance Hamburg does feature many internationally recognized gourmet restaurants from which 11 were repeatedly awarded with a Michelin star in 2010.
+On this basis, the cuisine of Hamburg developed which regrettably lost some of its characteristics nowadays due to the supraregional harmonization of the North German cuisine.
+But due to its high economic importance, Hamburg does feature many internationally recognized gourmet restaurants from which 11 were repeatedly awarded with a Michelin star in 2010.

 Historical aspects

 For much of its history Hamburg has been a major trading hub, resulting in both the development of a wealthy mercantile class, and a wide availability of goods from around the world.
 In the homes of wealthy residents, the kitchens were located in the back of the house, and divided into two parts.
-One part was the ‘splendor kitchen’, in which the tin and copper tableware was exhibited, and the other part was the real ‘work kitchen’, with a brick-built stove made of clay.
-The crockery and cutlery were kept in a cupboard called the ‘Schapp’ in the hallway, jars and bowls in the ‘Richtbank’, which was a table or low cupboard on which dishes and meals were prepared and arranged for serving.
+One part was the "splendor kitchen", in which the tin and copper tableware was exhibited, and the other part was the real "work kitchen", with a brick-built stove made of clay.
+The crockery and cutlery were kept in a cupboard called the Schapp in the hallway, jars and bowls in the Richtbank, which was a table or low cupboard on which dishes and meals were prepared and arranged for serving.
 Since the 18th century there were also kitchens that were built into the cellars in the homes of tradesmen.

 However many of the traditional dishes have their origins in the lower-class households of Hamburg's population.
-There were no separated kitchens in the domiciles and booths of the impecunious and poor and, as firewood was quite expensive, ovens were seldom used for cooking.
-This means that warm dishes were rare and if there was any cooking the dish was most commonly prepared as a stew.

-A famous legend of the ‚Lachsessen‘ (lit.: salmon meal) hints to the nutritional differences between social classes.
-According to it, Hamburg had such an abundant amount of salmon so even the poor did not want to eat it anymore.
+There were no separated kitchens in the homes and booths of the impecunious and poor and, as firewood was quite expensive, ovens were seldom used for cooking.
+This means that warm dishes were rare and if there was any cooking, the dish was most commonly prepared as a stew.
+A famous legend of the Lachsessen (lit.: salmon meal) hints to the nutritional differences between social classes.
+According to it, Hamburg had such an abundant amount of salmon that even the poor did not want to eat it.
 The council of Hamburg then enacted an edict saying that masters were not allowed to give salmon to their maidservants and minions more frequently than twice a week.
 Though this is only a legend it is indeed true that salmon were widely available since the 19th century.